In 2022, tuition for full-time Saint John's University students was $50,950 a year.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Housing and campus dining at Saint John's University is $11,922 a year.
-This number covers the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facilities can pay for a meal plan.
-The cost of a mean plan, or board-only, is $5,658.
+Housing and campus dining at Saint John's University costs $12,130 a year.
+This number covers the cost of living in dorms or other on-campus housing, and a meal plan that enables you to eat in the Saint John's University's on-campus cafeterias and dining facilities.
+Students who do not live on-campus but still want to use the dining facilities can opt-in for a meal plan.
+The cost of board-only is $5,770.

-Keep in mind, there could also be optional fees associated with participating in special activities, like joining a fraternity or sorority, or playing on an intramural sports team.
-Most colleges have ways for students who may struggle to participate because of cost can find ways to lower or eliminate these costs.
+There may be optional fees associated with participating in certain activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
+Most colleges offer ways for students with demonstrated need to find ways to lower or eliminate these fees.

-The total cost of transportation in college can really vary.
-Will you take a subway, car or an airplane to get to school?
-Is on-campus parking free, or will you need to budget for parking?
+The cost of transportation in college can really vary.
+Will you drive, fly, or take public transportation to school?
+Will you need to pay to park on-campus?
 Is the campus small enough that you can easily walk from class-to-class??
-Do you own a car, or will you need to use busses, subways, or other modes of transportation?
-All of these factors can make a big difference in your estimated cost of transportation.
-At Saint John's University, freshman are allowed to park on campus.
+Do you own a car, or are you planning to use public transportation?
+All of these factors can drastically impact your estimated cost of transportation.
+Keeping in mind, first-year students are allowed to park a car on campus.

 Where are a college is located can also have a big effect on transportation costs.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand transportation in an urban area is often costly, but there may be more buses, trains or low-cost flight options to actually get to school.
-The Saint John's University campus is located in a rural setting in Minnesota, not far from Minneapolis-St. Paul.
+On the other hand getting around in an urban area could be expensive, but there may be more trains, busses and affordable flights to actually get to school.
+The Saint John's University campus is located in a rural area in Minnesota, near Minneapolis-St. Paul.

-Now, let’s go over all of the costs we've covered, to get a better estimate of how much students can expect to shell out for Saint John's University.
+Now, let’s look at the breakdown of all expenses, to get a better idea of how much students can expect to shell out for Saint John's University.

 What will the cost of attending Saint John's University be?
 Here is a breakdown of tuition and expenses.